acikgozb/dotfiles/setup/notes.md

 - After everything is finished, add an uninstall script to remove all changes.
 This is important to rollback to the pre-config state if there is a faulty installation.

-- (not MVP) In the future, make the playbook idempotent, aka if Neovim is already installed, skip it.
+- (not MVP) In the future, make the playbook more idempotent.
+There might be some cases where idempotency is not achieved.
+By default, Ansible does this really well, but unfortunately I had to use ansible.builtin.shell in some places, which those cases the idempotency of the operation depends on the user.